 Creativity

-I enjoy creating things and this ranges from online creation of images for social media, to the production and design of the resources I use to brand my therapy work and workshops, to more specialist design of resources for training and workshops.
-I have also supported the design of educational materials over the years, including the redesign of an emotional intelligence booklet and developed the resources used when I have delivered training for Samaritans.
+I enjoy creating things and this ranges from online creation of writing paired with images for social media, to the production and design of resources for work and workshops.
+I have also supported the design of educational materials over the years.

 Deeper than this is the creative process which seems very much about connecting to the core of who we are.
 There is something fundamental in all that I’m trained in that seems to be about non-directivity and supporting people to listen deeply to themselves.
 It is a vulnerable place to trust our inner voice and express this outwardly in some way and finding safe spaces to do this feels vitally important.